Submodules #

 git commit -m "Tracking branch bname in mySub"

-Submodule URLs Can Change 🔗: If the URL of a submodule repository changes, you must update the
+Submodule URLs Can Change 🔗: If the URL of a Submodule repository changes, you must update the

 Handling Submodules in CI/CD Pipelines#